 - Rubato – This is another term that can be really useful in the exam.
 Most live recorded music, particularly from the romantic genre, will feature rubato.
-I mean what self respecting musician doesn’t aim to bring a bit of passionate flair to a performance.
-I explain that it means robbed or borrowed time and then I focus on the fast that Rubato is what gives the piece of music a sense of passion and emotion.
-It is where the performer adds their own sense of interpretation.
-It is the kind of term that they can throw in to most descriptions of a piece – obviously with some caution.
+I mean, what self respecting musician doesn’t aim to bring a bit of passionate flair to a performance.
+It means “Robbed” or “Borrowed” time and then I focus on the fast that Rubato is what gives the piece of music a sense of passion and emotion.
+Where the performer adds their own sense of interpretation & emotion, this is Rubato.
 Get a student up who plays piano and ask them to perform their latest piece with and without rubato – I did and it worked really well.

 - Triplets & Duplets – Obvious, but important that they see this as a rhythmic feature that gives a piece character – take star wars for example!